The Epistle of Barnabas

 The writer showed that the characteristic enactments of the Mosaic Law, sacrifices, and the temple, were errors rising from Jewish blindness and reliance upon an evil angel (9.4).
 And by allegory, he enacted upon the Old Testament a meaning that was not intended by the original writers.

-The writer of the epistle tried to state that only Christians are the ones that can comprehend the real meaning of the Scriptures (10.12).
+The writer of the epistle tried to state that only Christians (not the Jews) are the ones that can comprehend the real meaning of the Scriptures (10.12).
 Therefore, he concluded, they are the real inheritors of God’s covenant.
-Thus, the author’s view of God’s covenant with the Jews is not in harmony the Scriptures.
+Thus, the author’s view of God’s covenant with the Jews is not in harmony with the Scriptures.
 Also, the author used a highly questionable system of “numerology.”

 In His service,